Webhooks Guide

 FAQ

-Q: Can I use different webhooks for different templates?
+Q: Can I use a different webhook for each template?